 Were there times I felt like I was missing out?
 Absolutely.
 Are there people that I would have stayed in touch with had I kept using Facebook and joined more social media websites?
 Probably.
 However, if I could turn back time, I would still make the same decision.
 This one decision changed me fundamentally.
 Even now, my friends constantly tell me what they saw on social media and how people are reaching milestones.
 They can’t help but feel like they’re not following society’s expectations of them at a certain age.
 I don’t have to worry about that.
 I can focus more on myself without being constantly reminded of other people’s achievements.
 For my mental state and sanity, I needed to stay away.
 If I didn’t, I probably would have grown up to be more mentally unstable and unhappy with my life.

 Years later, I have finally reached a stage in my life where I’m comfortable being back on social media.
+I spend a lot of time on Facebook especially because I spend a good chunk of time on there to promote my blog.
 It no longer affects me the way it used to because I have a different mindset.
 So much has happened within the 6 years but it’s honestly one of the best decisions I’ve made.
+This is another life lesson that has been pretty valuable.
 If you’re struggling with your self-esteem, I recommend you do the same.
 Even if it’s only for a little while.
 It will make you feel better, I promise.